-The truth is, cortisol – the body’s primary stress hormone – has a role in many bodily functions.
+Cortisol, the body’s primary stress hormone, has a role in many bodily functions.
 These range from regulating metabolism to influencing your immune system.
 Yet, the hormone’s impact on body weight is grabbing the most attention.
 So, let’s take a deep dive into:

-• how to lower cortisol levels and lose weight
+- how to manage your cortisol levels and lose weight

 The Complex World of Cortisol and Weight Gain

 When danger approaches, stress rises, and cortisol spikes.
-This is a survival mechanism from our ancestors, when you might be suddenly faced with a woolly mammoth and need to fight it or flee – a real survival threat that requires food for action!
+This is a survival mechanism from our ancestors, when you might be suddenly faced with a woolly mammoth and need to fight it or flee, a real survival threat that requires energy to act.

 Persistent lifestyle stress, linked with poor sleep, erratic eating habits, and excessive caffeine, can elevate your cortisol levels.
 As cortisol is a hormone, this disrupts your hormonal balance – which is always likely to lead to weight gain.

-Moreover, cortisol not only affects your metabolism but also influences how you store fat.
+Cortisol affects your metabolism and influences how you store fat.
 Fat usually accumulates around your midsection, which is not where you want it!
 This emphasizes the need for balanced nutrition and regular exercise to counteract its effects and promote overall health despite a pressurized world.

-How to Fix Cortisol Levels and and Avoid Cortisol Weight Gain
+How to Fix Cortisol Levels and Avoid Cortisol Weight Gain

 Genetics can influence how your body responds to stress and regulates cortisol, but lifestyle choices and interventions can significantly mitigate any genetic predispositions you have.
 We’ll look at lifestyle modifications and then some nutritional approaches.